 Outside literary circles, he is a professor of physics and a nuclear consultant.
-He is active in astronomy outreach and research, he is a NASA/JPL Solar System Ambassador for the Great State of Tennessee.
+He is active in astronomy outreach and research, he served as a NASA/JPL Solar System Ambassador for the Great State of Tennessee (2008-2014).
 He was invited to the American Astronomical Society meeting in Boston (May 2011) as part of a special panel on teaching strategies.
-He is noted for using poetry in the astronomy classroom.
+He is noted for using poetry in the astronomy classroom and is often an invited speaker to astronomy-related events.
 He had served as senior editor for the Journal of the Society of Amateur Radio Astronomy (2006-2011).
 He lives in east Tennessee between Knoxville and Chattanooga.

 He writes spiritual poetry and has been sharing it through his PoeticWord Ministries in churches, but also extensively in secular markets since August 2005.